anteprandium/mdx_bibtex/README.md

     Neat, you're ready to use the bibliography.

+In this later case, you can tell the `bibtex` extension where to look for files using the 'root' configuration key:

+    import markdown
+    import mdx_bibtex
+    md=markdown.Markdown(extensions=['bibtex(root=/path/to/bib/folder)'])

 ## Using the bibliography

 The most basic syntax is `@(key)` to cite a key from your bib file.
 Other possibilities: